Cellularity and subdivision of KLR and weighted KLRW algebras: Homogeneous (affine) cellular bases in type A

 \subsection{The affine cellular basis in type $A$}

 Retain the conventions from the precious section.
-We construct an affine cellular basis of the weighted KLRW algebra $\WA[n](X)$ now for fixed $n$ instead of fixed $\beta$.
+We construct an affine cellular basis of the weighted KLRW algebra $\WA[n](X)$.
 To this end, we choose the $Q$-polynomials as in \autoref{E:QPoly}.
-Recall that $\hcoord(\ell,1,n)$ is the coordinate of the rightmost red string.
+Recall that $\hcoord(\ell,1,n)$ is the maximal position that an $\ell$-partition of $n$ is allowed to have.
 Define the set

 which will index the possible exponents in $D^{\ba}_{\bS\bT}$.
 We consider the set